alex-run-code/weather/readme.md

 ## Run the migrations

-Let's run the migration this way:
+Let's run the migrations this way:

     py manage.py makemigrations